ykjit/yk/src/contributing/prs.md

 submitted as *pull requests* to one of our [GitHub repositories](https://github.com/ykjit/).
 Pull requests are reviewed by a yk
-contributor: changes may be requested in an ongoing dialogue between reviewee and reviewer; and, once agreement is reached, the pull request will be merged.
+contributor: changes may be requested in an ongoing dialogue between reviewee and reviewer; and, if and when agreement is reached, the pull request will be merged.

 This page explains yk's approach to the pull request model, based on observations of good practise in other projects, and our own experiences.